muhark/muhark.github.io/_posts/2021-05-16-basic-profiling-with-python.md

+---
+layout: post
+title: "Speeding Up Your Python Code!"
+date: 2021-05-16 12:00:00 +0100
+categories: [python, development]
+---

-I'm going to give a demonstration of some basic techniques and principles for optimising your Python code (i.e. making it run faster), with the example of calculataing prime numbers under 10000.
+I'm going to give a demonstration of some basic techniques and principles for optimising your Python code (i.e. making it run faster), with the example of calculating prime numbers under 10000.
 Let's begin with a straightforward way to calculate primes:

 As a reminder, a prime number is a natural number ($\mathbb{N}$) that is greater than 1 and is not the product of two smaller natural numbers.